Vancouver Fire Department (Washington): Fire and EMS Response

-Three 2-person squads are now in service at Stations 1, 2 and 6.
+Three 2-person squads are in service at Stations 1, 5, and 6.
 These are light, fast, multi-purpose companies staffed in addition to (independent of) the other companies housed with them: They are Type 6 wildland engines that also carry ALS medical gear.
 One of the results of Proposition 2's funding increase, they are intended to improve response times and reduce wear-and-tear on the larger and heavier engines with which they share quarters.

-All VFD engine companies, squads and truck companies are staffed at the Advanced Life Support (ALS, or paramedic) level at all times.
-Every VFD firefighter, Captain and Battalion Chief (BC) is certified to either the EMT-Basic or EMT-Paramedic level.
+All VFD engine companies, squads and truck companies operate at the Advanced Life Support (ALS, or paramedic) level at all times.
+Every VFD firefighter, Apparatus Engineer, Captain and Battalion Chief (BC) is certified to either the EMT-Basic or EMT-Paramedic level.
 The department's daily minimum on-duty staffing is 53, including 2 BCs.
-More than 62% of the department's annual call volume is EMS-related.
+80% of the department's annual call volume is EMS-related.
 Because of the geographic distribution of VFD fire stations (usually affording far quicker response times than AMR), the fire companies provide primary ALS assessment and treatment until the AMR transport ambulance arrives.